n0F4x/Game-Design-Assignment-3/Cards.md

 ### Hibernation

 Pick one of the players.
-The selected player cannot place tokens for the next turn.
+The selected player cannot place tokens for their next turn.

 ### Freeze

-Pick one of the tiles.
-The selected tile becomes indestructible and immune to all other card effects until your next turn.
+Make a tile indestructible and immune to all other card effects until your next turn.

 ### Icicle

 Pick a player.
-The selected player needs to choose and remove one of their tokens from the board.
+The selected player has to remove one of their tokens from the board.

 ### Little cold hands